gengen1988/bootplate/README.md

 Installation
 ---------
 This template need git and grunt to work.
-As you come here, I assume you have already install git.
+As you come here, I assume you have already installed git.
 So you just need install Node.js and grunt-cli before coding.

 ### Prerequirements ###
  - git http://git-scm.com/